wheydant/annonymous-mssg/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is for personal use only.
+You may modify or distribute the code for personal projects, but it is not to be used for commercial purposes without explicit permission from the author.